Crisis in Syria

 Truck Convoys

-WFP’s trucks reach hungry families in need, carrying more than 1 million pounds of lifesaving food.
+WFP’s trucks reach hungry families in need, carrying hundreds of thousands of pounds of lifesaving food.
 The trucks carry large bags of food, nutritional supplements and other supplies to hard-to-reach communities.

 Bakeries